Board of Directors

 Dustin is a Virginia native, born in the DC area, and educated in the Midwest at Ohio State.
 Now transplanted to New Haven, where, living for several years in Wooster Square, he has found a love for the square, the neighborhood, and its various and wonderful idiosyncrasies.
 He is an associate working for Pelli Clarke Pelli Architects since moving here in 2015.
 During his time in New Haven, he lived on the lower third of Chestnut Street, and now the upper third; the current unit has a delightful interior, which he is working to fill with plants.
 He finds the character of this community, the people, buildings and landscape, to have an especially profound effect on the lives of those around it, and is interested in finding ways to help build this further.

-Bonnie Rosenberg has been a resident of the Henry Cowell House (ca. 1869) on Greene Street since moving to New Haven in 2004.
+Bonnie Rosenberg has been a resident of the Henry Cowell House (ca. 1869) in the Priory Condo complex on Greene Street since moving to New Haven with her partner Mark in 2004.
 Her first profession was that of a chemist working as an international specialist in the area of light-curing medical device adhesives.
 After a two-year mid-life break for international travel and art study, she embarked upon a new career in the visual arts field.
 Bonnie founded Art ARC (Art-Resource-Concepts) to promote and market visual artists and their work both at home and abroad, coordinated and produced live TV shows and worked on documentary films.
 Today she remains an avid freelance film researcher/photo archivist and earned a MLS in 2013 to pursue Digital Archiving.
-Bonnie loves her Wooster Square community and her involvement with the Historic Wooster Square Association and as Director of the Wooster Square Conservancy.
+Bonnie loves her Wooster Square community, the best neighborhood ever due to the mix of interesting collaborative people!
+Having served on several community boards over the years, she still enjoys her involvement with the Historic Wooster Square Association and serving as Director of the Wooster Square Conservancy.

 Cheryl currently lives on Wooster Street in the Columbus Mall co-ops with her husband Bart (aka ‘The Blossom Blogger’) and their two dogs Chyna and Roxie.
 She has lived in Wooster Square since returning to Connecticut in 2003.
 (She worked as an engineer and manager in the computer and telephone fields in the Boston area for 19 years).
 She has been a full time real estate agent in New Haven for 15 years at Seabury Hill Realtors on famous Wooster Street.
-An active member of the community, Cheryl has been a major sponsor of the Cherry Blossom Festival for many years.
-She is currently on the board of the Wooster Street Neighborhood Improvement Association and runs Wooster Square SOUP! in the fall and winter.
+An active member of the community, Cheryl is currently co-chair of the Cherry Blossom Festival (since 2020).
+She also runs Wooster Square SOUP! in the fall and winter (in non-pandemic years).
 Cheryl enjoys seeing positive change in the community, and is a strong advocate for New Haven and Wooster Square.

 Ellen Cupo, Ward 8 Alder